 Like Trinity, Persephone relates to the final sefirah of Malkhut, the last of the ten emanations.
-As mention, it is last in how the sefirot came into existence.
 As such, all of the energy that descends, “pours into it.”
 Malkhut functions in a purely ‘receptive’ manner regarding the path of this flow.

 This energy can be ‘positive’ (toward the goal of returning to the Source) or ‘negative’ (countering that).
 As Malkhut (and all elements in existence) was designed for the purpose of restoring balance, it does not respond well to the negative elements.
 In fact, it has its limits regarding such.

 When Malkhut is ‘overwhelmed’ by such things, it is designed to react in a specific way – what we call a “reset button.”
 This can be on a small or universal scale.

 With Persephone, even she can only ‘tolerate’ so much of the Merovingian’s behaviors.
 When she becomes ‘full’ of this negativty, the attribute of gevurah/judgment within her strengthens against the Merovingian.

 In her own way, she ‘unbalances the equation’ (as the Oracle called it) within their world by ‘betraying’ him.

 Her similarity to Trinity, and her understanding of the shared concept of their ‘limits,’ are summed up in her one line from the Matrix Revolutions movie:

 Persephone: She’ll do it.
 If she has to, she’ll kill every one of us.
 She’s in love.